LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/spring-security/_index.md

     }
 ```

-Update the other methods to use `eventCategoryService.getEventsByIdForCurrentId()`.
+Update the other methods to use
+`eventCategoryService.getAllCategoriesByCurrentUser()` and
+`eventService.getAllEventsByCurrentUser()` functions.
 For the `displayEventDetails` method, we need to add a similar method to the
 `EventService` class: